 - In a blender, combine olives, oil, lemon juice, garlic and herbs; cover and process until olives are chopped.
 Set aside 1/3 cup olive mixture (refrigerate remaining mixture for another use).

 - Cut the top third off each baguette; carefully hollow out bottoms, leaving a 1/4-in. shell (discard removed bread or save for another use).

 - Spread olive mixture in the bottom of each loaf.
 Sprinkle with feta cheese.
 Fold salami slices in half and place over cheese.
 Top with the spinach, red peppers and artichokes, pressing down as necessary.
 Replace bread tops.
 Wrap loaves tightly in foil.
 Refrigerate for at least 3 hours or overnight.

-- Serve cold, or place foil-wrapped loaves on a baking sheet and bake at 350° for 20-25 minutes or until heated through.
+- Serve cold, or to serve warm, preheat oven 350°.
+Place foil-wrapped loaves on a baking sheet.
+Bake 20-25 minutes or until heated through.
 Cut into slices; secure with a toothpick.
-Yield: 3 dozen.

 These sandwiches were great for our cookie baking party.
 I served them with carrots, grapes and a cheese dip.
 It's nice to have a make-ahead sandwich like this in the recipe file.

 I make this for picnic all the time.
 My family loves it!